-5.2 Woodpush
+5.2 WOODPUSH

-The game of Woodpush is a recent game invented by combinatorial game theorists to analyze a game that involves forbidden repetition of the same position.
-A starting position (see figure 4) consists of some pieces for the left player and some for the right player put on an array of predefined length as shown in Figure 4.
-A Left move consists in sliding one of the left piece to the right.
+The game of WOODPUSH is a recent game invented by combinatorial game theorists to analyze a game that involves forbidden repetition of the same position [1, 5].
+A starting position consists of some pieces for the left player and some for the right player put on an array of predefined length as shown in Figure 5.
+A Left move consists in sliding one of the left pieces to the right.
 If some pieces are on the way of the sliding piece, they are jumped over.
-When a piece has an opponent piece behind it, it can move backward and push all the pieces behind, provided it does not repeat a previous position.
+When a piece has an opponent piece behind it, it can move backward and push all the pieces behind, provided it does not repeat the previous position.
 The game is won when the opponent has no more pieces on the board.
-The score of a won game is the number of moves that the winner can play before the board is completely empty.
+The score of a game is the number of moves that the winner can play before the board is completely empty.